DEBBY-CODE/ATTRITION-CONTROL-PREDICTION-MODEL/README.md

 * Whether the employee has left

 **Objective**
-1. What type of employees are leaving?
-2. Predict From Existing employees, which employees are prone to leave next.
+1. Develop a machine learning algorithm to predict From Existing employees, which employees are prone to leave next, following sound Data science principles, Data analysis and visulaization techniques.